 Almost all glues are meant to be used as sparingly as possible, because bonds between things are always stronger the tighter they can be pressed together, regardless of how thick or ‘gap-filling’ the glue may seem.

 Whichever materials are being used and whatever the properties of the glue (i.e. whether fast or slow), gluing needs to be prepared for.
 If the glue is slow-setting such as Pva wood glue, pieces need to be held (ideally fairly tightly) in position until the glue ‘grabs’ sufficiently.
-With a good quality wood-glue and normally-absorbent card this will not be long, perhaps just a couple of minutes.
+With a good quality wood-glue and normally-absorbent card this will not be long, perhaps just a number of seconds.
 The glue takes longer to set completely but the piece will stay together in the meantime and can be moved .. it just shouldn’t be put under any pressure for a while.

 Another way of setting things up, involving a different technique of gluing, is offered by the fact that thin liquids will be drawn into tight gaps (what’s known as capillary action).
 This means that difficult-to-glue pieces such as the curving sheet below can be set up in the correct position and the glue is introduced along the joint afterwards.
 Here a thin plastic solvent is being used to glue styrene plastic, but thin superglue can also be used and this can also work with card.